Mahler measure, motivic regulators and Dirichlet $L$-values: Galois structure of relative cohomology

+where $S_\epsilon$ denotes a basis of The result then directly follows from the non-zeroness of the regulators. \end{proof}

-In the following we will use notation $N=4p^r$ to mean $N$ is of the form $4p^r$ for some prime $p$ and integer $r\geq 1$.
+In the following we will use the notation $N=4p^r$ to mean $N$ is of the form $4p^r$ for some prime $p$ and integer $r\geq 1$.
 Similar for $N\neq 4p^r$. \begin{cor} Let $\zeta_N$ be a primitive $N$-th root of unity.
-The following maps are well-defined and are isomoprhisms of $\BQ$-vector spaces: \begin{enumerate} \item We have \item We have \end{enumerate}
+The following maps are well-defined and are isomorphisms of $\BQ$-vector spaces: \begin{enumerate} \item We have \item We have \end{enumerate}

 \end{cor} \begin{proof} For (1), the result follows from Proposition \ref{partind} and its proof is due to Beilinson.
 For (2), the case is similar together with Dirichlet unit theorem.
 Here we use the fact that $\zeta_N+\ov{\zeta}_N$ is not a global unit if and only if $N=4p^r$ for some $r \geq 1$ and a prime $p$. \end{proof}